zahramaryam09/Animal-Adoption-Hub/README.md

-A web Development term project using html, css, js, php and mySQL.
+This project is a frontend for an Animal Adoption Website made using HTML, CSS and Javascript.